michaelwlt/studio57-cs-course/content/ossu/intro-cs/_index.md

 ---
-title: "Intro CS"
+title: "Introduction to Computer Science"
 description: "Introduction to Computer Science"
 weight: 2
 ---

-# Introduction to Computer Science

 This section will introduce you to the world of computer science and programming.
 It gives you a flavor of the material to come.
 If you finish the course wanting more, Computer Science is likely for you!